Wrinkle creams: Your guide to younger looking skin

 - Protect your skin from the sun.
 Exposure to UV light speeds up the natural aging process of your skin, causing wrinkles and rough, blotchy skin.
 In fact, sun exposure is the No. 1 reason for signs of aging in the skin, including uneven pigmentation.
 Protect your skin — and prevent future wrinkles — by limiting the time you spend in the sun and always wearing protective clothing and a hat.
 Also, use sunscreen on exposed skin year-round when outdoors.

 - Don't smoke.
 Smoking causes narrowing of the blood vessels in the outermost layers of your skin.
 It also damages collagen and elastin — fibers that give your skin its strength and elasticity.
 As a result, skin begins to sag and wrinkle prematurely.
+Even if you've smoked for years or smoked heavily, you can still improve your skin tone and texture and prevent future wrinkles by quitting smoking.

 A dermatologist can help you create a personalized skin care plan by assessing your skin type, evaluating your skin's condition and recommending products likely to be effective.
 If you're looking for more-dramatic results, a dermatologist can recommend medical treatments for wrinkles, including prescription creams, botulinum toxin (Botox) injections or skin-resurfacing techniques.